ReWire Hardware circuits from functional specifications

 ReWire programs are Haskell programs.
 That means, every ReWire program is a Haskell program as well.
 And so, ReWire inherits many of Haskell’s fine qualities, including:

-ReWire programs, however, may all be translated directly to VHDL using the ReWire compiler:
+ReWire programs, however, may all be translated directly to synthesizable hardware—Verilog or VHDL—using the ReWire compiler:

 What’s New?